gered/aging-session/README.md

 # aging-session

-A memory based ring session store that has a concept of time.
+A memory based [Ring session store](https://github.com/ring-clojure/ring/wiki/Sessions#session-stores) that has a concept of time.
 The primary goal is to allow the session store to deallocate old sessions.
-While much of this may be written on top of the standard ring session store, there is ultimately no way to get rid of sessions that are no longer being visited.
+While much of this may be written on top of the standard Ring session store, there is ultimately no way to get rid of sessions that are no longer being visited.

 Depending on how long running a server is and on how big its sessions are, the unallocated sessions can potentially accumulate more and more memory.
-Another possible scenario is a denial of service attack where the attacker continually asks for new sessions thus exhusting the server of memory.
+Another possible scenario is a denial of service attack where the attacker continually asks for new sessions thus exhausting the server of memory.

-This session store has a sweeper thread that will apply a set of functions to every session object after every X requests are made.
-These functions are also applied to every session when it is read.
+This session store has a sweeper thread that will apply time-based expiry to sessions being held in memory, so that sessions are expired appropriately even if they are no longer being visited.

 ## Leiningen